-In this tutorial, you will use the ${\tt OE}$ schema to learn how to use Oracle Label Security groups.
+In this tutorial, you will use the \mathtt{OE} schema to learn how to use Oracle Label Security groups.

-Each sales manager must have access to the records of his or her customers in the OE.CUSTOMERS table.
+Each sales manager must have access to the records of their customers in the OE.CUSTOMERS table.
 The company president of advertising, Steven King, who each sales manager reports to, must have access to all customer records.
 The customer records are divided into groups based on the sales managers' territories.

 The Oracle Label Security policy that you create will assign each of the sales managers a group, and this group will be used to label the appropriate rows in the OE.CUSTOMERS table.
-The groups will have a parent group, GLOBAL\SALES, which will be associated with advertising president Steven King.
-The child groups of GLOBAL\SALES are as follows:
+The groups will have a parent group, GLOBAL_SALES, which will be associated with advertising president Steven King.
+The child groups of GLOBAL_SALES are as follows: